-Lack of emotional connection in relationship or intimacy in marriage equals no emotional intimacy in marriage.
-Lack of emotional support from your husband saps out all the trust, happiness, and comfort out of your equation with your spouse.
+Lack of emotional connection in relationships or intimacy in marriage equals no emotional intimacy in marriage.
+Lack of emotional support from your husband saps all the trust, happiness, and comfort out of your equation with your spouse.

 “I don’t feel connected to my husband anymore” – if you feel tormented with this nagging, paralyzing feeling, more often than not, it is time to take note of signs that suggest you are drifting apart.